St John-the-Baptist Catholic Church

 There is no doubt that this instrument, now free-standing, will provide a fascinating revelation into the work of Bevington & Sons that has not always been seen or heard in Australia.

-The organ was opened on Sunday 18th November, 2008 in a recital given by Kurt Ison with associate artists.
+The Bevington organ was opened on Sunday 18th March 2008 at a Solemn Pontifical Mass with James Dixon, conductor, and James Goldrick, organ.
+Kurt Ison played the inaugural recital the same afternoon, with associate artists.

 The specification is: